Vierkantor/RSwail/README.rst

 	|   /\__ \ V  V / _` | | |
 	|_|_\|___/\_/\_/\__,_|_|_|

-RSwail is an implementation of the perpetually-being-redeveloped-language Swail.
+RSwail is a very very old implementation of the perpetually-being-redeveloped-language Swail.

+5 years later, Swail is now a part of the operating system XukutOS, with more up to date documentation available at gemini://vierkantor.com/xukut/manual/swail.gmi

 This implementation is being written in RPython because it should automate most boring details of actually generating code, allowing us to just implement